Wire-Network/wire-docs/docs/api-reference/system-contracts/guides/how-to-buy-ram.md

 * You have an account

-* Ensure the reference system contracts from `eosio.contracts` repository is deployed and used to manage system resources
+* Ensure the reference system contracts from `sysio.contracts` repository is deployed and used to manage system resources

 * You have sufficient token allocated to your account